 Gwynne L. Skinner

-Professor Gwynne Skinner joined the faculty in the fall of 2008.
-She directs the International Human Rights Clinic at Willamette and also teaches Refugee Law and Human Rights.
-Previously, she was a visiting clinical professor of law at Seattle University, where she also taught the International Human Rights Clinic.
-Prior to law teaching, Professor Skinner was a civil rights and international human rights attorney with the Seattle law firm she founded, the Public Interest Law Group PLLC, a civil litigator with the national law firm of Dorsey and Whitney LLP, and a federal and state prosecutor, initially with the U.S. Department of Justice Honors Program.
+Professor Gwynne Skinner directs the Human Rights and Immigration Clinic at Willamette, teaches the affiliated seminar, and also teaches Refugee Law and Human Rights.
+Prior to law teaching Willamette, Professor Skinner was a civil rights and international human rights attorney in Seattle, a civil litigator with the national law firm of Dorsey and Whitney LLP, and a federal and state prosecutor, initially with the U.S. Department of Justice Honors Program.
+She was also a visiting professor at Seattle University School of Law.

-Professor Skinner has several years' experience litigating human rights cases under the Alien Tort Statute.
-She and the Clinic recently filed the cases Hamad v.
+Professor Skinner has several years' experience litigating human rights cases under the Alien Tort Statute and civil rights claims, as well as appellate practice in these areas.
+Among other cases, she and the Clinic are litigating the cases Hamad v.
 Gates, et al, and Ameur v.
-Gates, et al, which allege violations of international law on behalf of two former Guantanamo Bay detainees.
-She was also counsel in the case of Corrie et al v.
-Caterpillar, an ATS case regarding corporate liability for violations of human rights in the Occupied Palestinian Territory.
-Most recently, Professor Skinner has been asked to serve as the U.S. expert on the Access to Judicial Remedy Project for the International Corporate Accountability Roundtable (ICAR).
+Gates, et al, which allege violations of customary international law and constitutional law on behalf of two former Guantanamo Bay detainees.
+The cases are on appeal.
+Most recently, Professor Skinner served as the U.S. expert and lead author on the Access to Judicial Remedy Project for the International Corporate Accountability Roundtable (ICAR), and presented the report at the Second Annual United Nations Forum on Business and Human Rights.
+The report is entitled The Third Pillar - Access to Judicial Remedies for Human Rights Violations by Transnational Business (with Prof. Olivier De Schutter and Prof. Robert McCorquodale), International Corporate Accountability Roundtable, December 2013, found at: http://accountabilityroundtable.org/about/publications/

-Professor Skinner also has substantial experience representing immigrants seeking asylum, including before the BIA, and the Ninth Circuit Court of Appeals.
+Professor Skinner also has substantial experience representing immigrants seeking asylum.
 She has also been involved in several human rights fact-findings and reports, including on the conditions of immigrant detention and on human trafficking.
-Her scholarly research primarily focuses on issues related to human rights litigation in U.S. courts and the role of customary international law in domestic courts.
-Professor Skinner is a member of the Oregon and Washington bars and is admitted to practice in the district courts of both states, as well as the Ninth, Eighth and Fourth Circuit Courts of Appeal.
+Professor Skinner’s scholarly research primarily focuses on legal issues related to human and civil rights litigation in U.S. courts.
+Professor Skinner is a member of the Oregon and Washington bars and is admitted to practice in the federal district courts of both states, as well as before the Ninth, Eighth, and Fourth Circuit Courts of Appeal and the U.S. Supreme Court.

-- Misunderstood, Misconstrued, and Now Clearly Dead: The ‘Political Question Doctrine’ in Cases Arising in the Context of Foreign Affairs, forthcoming, 29:3 J.L. & Pol.
-(Univ. of Virginia)
+- Misunderstood, Misconstrued, and Now Clearly Dead: The ‘Political Question Doctrine’ as a Justiciability Doctrine, 29:3 J.L. & Pol.
+(Spring 2014)

 - Roadblocks to Remedies: Recently-Developed Barriers to Relief for Aliens Injured by U.S. Officials, Contrary to the Founders’ Intent, 47 U. Rich.
-L. Rev. 555 (2013)
+L. Rev. 555 (Spring 2013)

 - The Nonjusticiability of Palestine: Human Rights Litigation and the (Mis)Application of the Political Question Doctrine, 35(1) Hastings Int. and Comp.
 L. Rev. 99 (Winter 2012)